valory-xyz/open-autonomy/docs/questions-and-answers.md

 <details><summary>How are Autonolas services run?</summary>

-Autonolas services are composed of multiple agents that run the same code and agree on its output.
-These agents are executed in different nodes that are run by independent operators.
-In order to avoid centralizing this power, Autonolas does not play a role here so it does not offer a cloud platform.
-Each operator must select and setup the infrastructure that best suits their needs.</details>
+Agent services are composed of multiple agents that run the same code and agree on its output.
+These agents are executed by independent operators.
+Each operator can select and setup the infrastructure that best suits their needs.</details>

 <details><summary>What happens if my node is hacked?</summary>

-As in any other online service, Autonolas nodes are exposed to the risk of being breached.
-At the individual level, Autonolas does not provide a solution to this and it’s up to the node operator to keep the node safe.
+As in any other online service, agents are exposed to the risk of being breached.
+At the individual level, the framework does not provide a solution to this and it’s up to the agent operator to keep the agent safe.
 At the service level, on the other hand, services are secured in three ways:</p>

 <ul>
-<li>Each agent service implements a custom protocol that expects very narrow message flow, so a hypothetical node running malicious code would need to express its intentions within this protocol, otherwise the other agents will ignore its messages.</li>
+<li>Each agent service implements a custom protocol that expects very narrow message flow, so a hypothetical agent running malicious code would need to express its intentions within this protocol, otherwise the other agents will ignore its messages.</li>

-<li>Even in the case of an agent sending valid, malicious messages to the service, the decentralized nature of Autonolas services means that the majority threshold of agents (2/3 + 1) should agree before committing a malicious transaction, so it is not enough to breach a bunch of nodes.</li>
+<li>Even in the case of an agent sending valid, malicious messages in the service, the decentralized nature of services means that the majority threshold of agents (2/3 + 1) must agree before committing a malicious transaction, so it is not enough to breach an individual agent.</li>

-<li>Services are crypto-economically secured: agents are incentivised to behave honestly by the fact that certain misbehavior can be detected and punished, so it is economically not profitable to cheat.</li>
+<li>Services can be crypto-economically secured: agents are incentivised to behave honestly by the fact that certain misbehavior can be detected and punished, so it is economically not profitable to cheat.</li>
 </ul>
 </details>